Opinion | Five teenagers. Recanted confessions. Convicted. Sound familiar?

 The confessions in the Winston-Salem case will receive a rare judicial review next month.
 Thanks to the Innocence Inquiry Commission, a state agency unique to North Carolina, a three-judge panel will hear evidence of innocence — including psychological evaluations and a recantation by a key witness — regarding Cauthen, Banner, Bryant and Tolliver.
 (Brayboy was stabbed to death in 2019 after his release from prison, before he could file a claim of innocence.)

-The commission was inspired by the wrongful murder conviction of Darryl Hunt, and other likes him in North Carolina.
+The commission was inspired by the wrongful murder conviction of Darryl Hunt, and others like him in North Carolina.
 The commission does not take its role lightly.
 Since its founding in 2006, it has sent on only 16 cases out of 3,155 for full judicial review.
 Fifteen have led to exonerations.
 In the case of the Winston-Salem teenagers, its investigation turned up compelling evidence of innocence, including a report by a psychologist who found the same patterns of deception and intimidation in the interrogations the tired teenagers faced as those found in the proven cases of false admissions.

 Some states have begun to understand the risk of false confession.
 Illinois and Oregon last year banned detectives from lying to juveniles, though it’s still widely legal.
 Lawmakers in New York are considering a bill that would extend the ban on lying in all criminal cases.